merlyyunipurnama/merlyyunipurnama/README.md

 # <h1 align="center">Hi there, I'm Merly Yuni Purnama👋</h1>

 ## About me:
-- 🔭 I’m undergraduate Informatics student at Bengkulu University
+- 🏫 I’m Undergraduate Informatics Student at Bengkulu University
-- 🌱 I’m currently learning Python, HTML, dan CSS
+- 💡 I am interested in the field of Data and Artificial Intelligence
 - 💬 Ask me about anything
 - 📫 How to reach me: merlyyunipurnama@gmail.com